499-group4/git_team_exercise_capstone/README.md

   Implemented insertion sort in insertion_sort.py and created unit test similar to SelctionSort.
 Insertion sort is a simple sorting algorithm that builds the final sorted array (or list) one item at a time.
 It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort

+- Bubble Sort by Sean Roarty.

+  Added an implementation of bubble sort inside of bubble_sort.by.
+Bubble sort works by iterating over the list n times, and comparing each element with its forward-neighbour.
+If the neighbouring element is smaller, the values are swapped.
+This results in an O(n^2) time complexity, and is therefore unsuitable for large sets.

 ## Testing

 - Proceed to run Python file testing.py for unit tesing.